theBlue0x/docs/docs/setup/local_linux.md

 	You will now see your computer begin to sync with the Blue0x Network.
 When you see "Finished Blockchain Download" , you may proceed.

-3. Install the Blue0x Wallet and create a new account or login to an existing account.
+3. Install the Blue0x Wallet and create a new account.

 	- From the same downloaded folder, you may now double-click Blue0x-Wallet-1.12.2.AppImage.